Florida Water Science Center

 Floridan Aquifer System Groundwater Availability Study

-Precipitation in the southeastern United States is around 53 in/year.
-The majority of recharge to the Floridan aquifer system occurs in the areas where it is unconfined or semi-confined, approximately 10-25 in/year, whereas in the areas of confinement the recharge is less than 1 in/year (Bush and Johnston, 1988; Sepulveda, 2002).
+Precipitation in the southeastern United States is around 53 inches per year.
+The majority of recharge to the Floridan aquifer system, approximately 10 to 25 inches per year, occurs from rainfall in the areas where it is unconfined or semi-confined, whereas in the areas of confinement the recharge is less than 1 inch per year (Bush and Johnston, 1988; Sepulveda, 2002).
 Natural discharge to streams and lakes occurs through springs or to the ocean through submarine groundwater discharge (Stewart, 1980).
-Florida alone has 33 springs that discharge more than 64.6 million gallons per day per spring (Spechler and Schiffer, 1995).
+Florida alone has 33 first-magnitude springs, each discharging more than 64.6 million gallons per day (Spechler and Schiffer, 1995).

 The Floridan aquifer system is a key source of potable water in the southeastern United States.
 Groundwater wells for water supply from the Floridan aquifer system were first drilled in the late 1800s.
 In the early 2000s, the Floridan aquifer system supports almost 10 million people as their primary source of water and is one of the most productive aquifers in the world (Marella and Berndt, 2005; Miller, 1990).
 Water from the Floridan aquifer system is used for public, domestic, and industrial water supply, with almost 50 percent of water being used for irrigation (Marella and Berndt, 2005).